+54. Plaintiffs incorporate, repeat, and reallege each and every allegation contained in the foregoing paragraphs as though fully set forth herein;

+55. At the time of Plaintiffs' unlawful stop, arrest, and search, Defendant City of Huntington employed Defendant Nield in the capacity of Police Officer, granting Defendant

+4 Criss v.
+Criss, 177 W.Va.
+749, 356 S.E.2d 620 (April 1987) - "In an action to recover for personal injuries alleged to have resulted in an assault, a declaration which alleges that the assault was wilful, intentional, and unlawful will support a recovery of punitive damages."

-- 56. Plaintiffs incorporate, repeat, and reallege each and every allegation contained in the foregoing paragraphs as though fully set forth herein; - 57.
-At the time of Plaintiffs' unlawful stop, arrest, and search, Defendant City of Huntington employed Defendant Nield in the capacity of Police Officer, granting Defendant Nield the authority to act under the color of law in the name of the City of Huntington to enforce statutes and laws of the City of Huntington and the State of West Virginia; - 58.
-At the time Defendant Nield was committing his unlawful stops, arrests, and searches against Plaintiffs, Defendant Nield was acting within the scope of his employment as an employee and agent for Defendant City of Huntington; - 59.
-At the time of Plaintiffs' unlawful stop, arrest, search, and sexual assault, Defendant City of Huntington and Defendants John Does 1-7 already knew that Defendant Nield had killed an African-American female, Annie Earl, and unlawfully stopped, arrested, and physically assaulted others while on duty; - 60.
-Further, at the time of Plaintiffs' unlawful stop, arrest, search, and sexual and physical assault, Defendant City of Huntington had several tools readily available to supervise, track, and monitor Defendant Nield's on-duty behavior and whereabouts, including but not limited to, Defendant Nield's in-car GPS, contact and warrant check logs and databases, and radio call-ins reports and records; - 61.
-Defendant City of Huntington, through the exercise of ordinary care, knew or should have known of Defendant Nield's propensity for committing unlawful acts against women such as the Plaintiffs; - 62.
-Nonetheless, Defendant City of Huntington negligently disregarded the obvious risks, and allowed Defendant Nield to operate an HPD patrol car and roam the streets in a college town near dorms and bars where this sexual predator could encounter intoxicated co-eds predominately during the overnight hours when witnesses were sparse, under the actual and apparent authority of the Huntington Police Department where he had free reign to unlawfully stalk, stop, arrest, search, and physically and sexually assault young females, including Plaintiffs;
+Nield the authority to act under the color of law in the name of the City of Huntington to enforce statutes and laws of the City of Huntington and the State of West Virginia;

+56. At the time Defendant Nield was committing his unlawful stops, arrests, and searches against Plaintiffs, Defendant Nield was acting within the scope of his employment as an employee and agent for Defendant City of Huntington;

+57. At the time of Plaintiffs' unlawful stop, arrest, search, and sexual assault, Defendant City of Huntington and Defendants John Does 1-7 already knew that Defendant Nield had killed an African-American female, Annie Earl, and unlawfully stopped, arrested, and physically assaulted others while on duty;

+58. Further, at the time of Plaintiffs' unlawful stop, arrest, search, and sexual and physical assault, Defendant City of Huntington had several tools readily available to supervise, track, and monitor Defendant Nield's on-duty behavior and whereabouts, including but not limited to, Defendant Nield's in-car GPS, contact and warrant check logs and databases, and radio call-ins reports and records;

+59. Defendant City of Huntington, through the exercise of ordinary care, knew or should have known of Defendant Nield's propensity for committing unlawful acts against women such as the Plaintiffs;

+60. Nonetheless, Defendant City of Huntington negligently disregarded the obvious risks, and allowed Defendant Nield to operate an HPD patrol car and roam the streets in a college town near dorms and bars where this sexual predator could encounter intoxicated co-eds predominately during the overnight hours when witnesses were sparse, under the actual and apparent authority of the Huntington Police Department where he had free reign to unlawfully stalk, stop, arrest, search, and physically and sexually assault young females, including Plaintiffs;

-- 63. As a direct and proximate cause of the actions of Defendant City of Huntington, Plaintiffs suffered offensive contact with their persons, by and through Defendant City of Huntington's duly authorized agent, Defendant Nield, and Plaintiffs suffered injury. - 64.
-Consequently, Plaintiffs are entitled to damages and other relief as set forth herein.
+61. As a direct and proximate cause of the actions of Defendant City of Huntington, Plaintiffs suffered offensive contact with their persons, by and through Defendant City of Huntington's duly authorized agent, Defendant Nield, and Plaintiffs suffered injury.